dralezero/mcp-actions-for-mixitup/README.md

 This can be manually run to get fresh list of buttons
 while editing Stream Deck MCP Actions with MIU open and Elgato MCP server running.

+## Disclaimer

+This is an unofficial community project.
+I am not affiliated with Mix It Up or Elgato or any of their products.
+All product names, logos, and brands are property of their respective owners.